Where Can You Snap the Best Photos in Edinburgh?

 Part 8: 7 Great Coffee Shops in Edinburgh

 If you’re just arriving here, WELCOME!
 Edinburgh plays a significant part of our backstory here at P & P so if you need to get up to speed, read our first post about how one photo in Edinburgh brought us together.
-As for where you should head to get the best snapshots, here they are – without further ado!
+As for where you should head to get the best snapshots, here are our best photo spots in Edinburgh – without further ado!

 Visiting the famous hiking spot seems like a no-brainer, but the photos really are gorgeous.
 You can see for ages in all directions from the top – from Portobello Beach, to Old Town, to the distant Pentland Hills.